FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

 }
 ```

  - `void Drive(float min_left, float min_right, float min_front, float ranges [])`: This is the function that drives the robot into the circuit.
 This function will be called in the Callback function so that the instructions will be looped.
-The implementation logic is quite simple: the minimum distances from the wall to the right, left, and in front of the robot are continuously updated.
+The implementation logic is quite simple: the minimum distances around the robot are continuously updated.
 If the distace in front of the robot is less than 1.5 then a turning method is activated.
 If no walls closer than 1.5 are detected in the front direction the robot is simply going straight.
-In order to read all the data from the laser sensor which the robot is equipped with I implemented a subscriber to the `"/base_scan"` topic.
+In order to read all the data from the laser sensor which the robot is equipped with, I implemented a subscriber to the `"/base_scan"` topic.
 This topic uses a message of type [`sensor_msgs::LaserScan`](http://docs.ros.org/en/api/sensor_msgs/html/msg/LaserScan.html) whose field called `ranges`  is an array of 721 elements.
-Such array provide us the distances from the walls in every direction.
+Such array provide us the distances from the walls in every direction around the robot.
 Element 0 give us the distance from the wall on the right side and the 721st element give us the distance on the left side.
 The logic is quite simple: if the distance on the right is less than the distance on the left, the robot is turning left.
 And the opposite is also true.
+Furthermore, the front left/right directions are checked in order to avoid the robot to bump into the wall when its velocity is high.

 The array's checked spans  are:
 	 - Left side, corresponding to the 0-100 array span.
 	 - Right side, corresponding to the 620-720 array span.
 	 - Front direction, corresponding to the 300-420 array span.